pranaypaine/intelmq-feeds-documentation/README.md

 * IntelMQ - Collecting Error
   - No API Key
 * Community Source Intelligence
-* not for commercial use
+* Not for commercial use

 ## Domain Name